- Common Questions

 How do you answer, “What did you like least about this company?” in an exit interview?

-When a hiring manager inevitably asks what you liked least about your job, it’s tempting to seize the opportunity to bad-mouth your former company and coworkers.
-But by falling into that trap, you’re drastically reducing the chances of being hired.
+When a hiring manager asks what you liked least about your job, it’s tempting to criticize your former employer and colleagues.
+However, doing so can significantly diminish your chances of getting hired.

 -